Payroll giving

 How does it work?

-It's very easy.
+It’s very easy.
 If you are a UK taxpayer, paid through PAYE, your company is almost certainly eligible to offer Payroll Giving.
 If they do offer it, they will be able to arrange for your payroll administrator to deduct your donations from your gross pay, either as a regular monthly payment or as a one-off gift.
-All you need to do is choose how much you want to give to the British Humanist Association, and tell your payroll department - they will do the rest.
+All you need to do is choose how much you want to give to Humanists UK, and tell your payroll department – they will do the rest.
+They may need to search for ‘British Humanist Association’, as that is our registered company name.

 What are the benefits of the Payroll Giving scheme?